 Another benefit of a centrally located office is the access to a plethora of local amenities – including food markets and stalls, restaurants and bars – as well as outside spaces.
 Each of our locations sit at the heart of some fantastic amenities, ensuring that essential work-life balance we all aim for.

-Fast and reliable broadband connection in offices Excellent WiFi
+Fast and reliable Wifi broadband connection in offices

 With less meetings happening in person, either within teams or with clients, it’s important to ensure that the WiFi meets your needs.
 An ultra fast connection has become a basic need for most businesses, and something we can often overlook when finding our next office space to rent.
 Ensure when you’re identifying your office space, that you ask about network speeds and test it for yourself where possible.

-Let’s face it, your office space should inspire you, especially when you have the option to work from home.
 Giving your office character and allowing it to be a visual representation of all that you stand for, will help to allow your team members to understand who they’re working for – and what they’re working towards.
+A good office design is especially important for startups, as this helps to establish a strong brand identity straightaway.

 These are fantastic for allowing team members to take personal or private calls, and for those moments when they really need to knuckle down and focus on a pressing deadline.
 They’re also a great tool to break up an open plan office, allowing for a balance of space, transparency and privacy.

-For an ultimate ideation session, you might want to consider the use of white boards.
+For an ultimate ideation session, you might want to consider the use of whiteboards.
 For team members working remotely, there are a number of digital alternatives available to allow for collaboration for colleagues in and out of the office.
 By offering meeting spaces with large screens, you allow for your teams to have ultimate flexibility in the types of meetings they’re able to hold.
+Shared workspaces like meeting rooms also facilitate collaboration between hybrid teams, giving businesses a space to bring their remote and office-based teams.

 When you’re in the office all day, you might want to move around a bit to keep the juices flowing.
 Offering a number of different work surfaces throughout your office space offers an alternative to your employees.
 Standing for some of the working day or working from a different part of the office will do wonders to productivity.
 Consider an adaptable standing desk, as well as looking at putting in a breakfast and lunch area for example.
 This space can then also be used during lunch breaks and small impromptu meetings.